The Perfect Getaway: A foodie tour of New Orleans

 Morning

-Pick up some New Orleans’ jazz on vinyl from neighboring Euclid Records before strolling along the river through Crescent Park, a 1.4-mile (2.2-kilometer), 20-acre (8-hectare) urban linear park that runs along the Mississippi.
+Next, pick up some New Orleans’ jazz on vinyl from Euclid Records before strolling along the river through Crescent Park, a 1.4-mile (2.2-kilometer), 20-acre (8-hectare) urban linear park that runs along the Mississippi.
 It’ll take you back to the French Quarter, where you can scour the antique stores on Royal Street or head to Audubon Aquarium of the Americas, found downtown.

 Afternoon